trajchev/gulp-setup/README.md

 Download and edit to your development requirements/needs

+1. Run "npm install" (without the quotation marks) in the console/terminal from the project directory to install the dependencies listed in package.json
-To start, just run "npm start" (without quotation the marks) in the console/terminal from the project directory
+2. Run "npm start" (without the quotation marks) in the console/terminal from the project directory to start the gulp setup (watch, convert and minify)

 Happy coding